bukitjose/rickrollpython/README.md

 # rickrollpython
 This is a funny rick roll app with python made by Jose i hope you like it
+<h2>I recomend using windows 11 because all of this was created just for pc on windows 11</h2>
 <h1>WARING!<h1>
 <h2>This program will restart your pc after its executed!, Make sure all your progress were saved!</h2>
 <h3>If you want to download full package .zip, you can download .zip file named "gg gaming.zip"</h3>